Mansour: Why We Chose 1620 as the Year of ‘Our True Founding,’ not 1619

-When I warned Breitbart readers last year that Thanksgiving was in danger of being cancelled, I had no idea how prophetic those words would be.

-Of course, I was talking about cancel culture, not the coronavirus.
-But either way, my prediction was accurate.
-The holiday commemorating our Pilgrim fathers continues to be unfairly maligned by the same people who are busy toppling statues and banning literature.

-Next month marks the 400th anniversary of the Pilgrims’ landing at Plymouth on December 18, 1620, a date which President John Quincy Adams described as the “birthday” of our nation.
-You would expect this seminal event in world history to be commemorated with great fanfare.
-But don’t hold your breath.
+This year marks the 400th anniversary of the Pilgrims’ arrival at Plymouth, Massachusetts, in 1620, an event which President John Quincy Adams described as the “birthday” of our nation.
+You might expect this seminal moment in world history to be commemorated with great fanfare.
+But don’t get your hopes up.

+Even if the coronavirus hadn’t cancelled the celebration, the left’s cancel culture would have.
+The same wokesters who are busy toppling statues and banning literature have unfairly maligned our Pilgrim fathers and reframed the history of the nation they founded.

-“There appear to be few commemorations, parades, or festivals to celebrate the Pilgrims this year, perhaps in part because revisionist charlatans of the radical left have lately claimed the previous year as America’s true founding,” Sen. Tom Cotton (R-AR) said last week in a Senate speech honoring the Pilgrims’ 400th anniversary.
+“There appear to be few commemorations, parades, or festivals to celebrate the Pilgrims this year, perhaps in part because revisionist charlatans of the radical left have lately claimed the previous year as America’s true founding,” Sen. Tom Cotton (R-AR) said last week in a speech honoring the Pilgrims’ 400 anniversary.

-The “revisionist charlatans” he was referring to are the authors of the New York Times’ controversial “1619 Project,” which commemorates the year that the first ship arrived in the Virginia colony carrying African slaves.
+The “revisionist charlatans” he was referring to are the authors of the New York Times’ “1619 Project,” which commemorates the year that the first ship arrived in the Virginia colony carrying African slaves.
 Recognizing the significance of the 400th anniversary of the beginning of American slavery is certainly worthwhile, but the 1619 Project’s authors went beyond recognition and sought to “reframe” all of American history around the events of 1619.
 For this, they have been roundly criticized by historians who decry their many inaccuracies and revisionist interpretations (including, for example, their claim that the American Revolution was fought in order to preserve slavery in the colonies).

-Most of the criticism has focused on the Project’s controversial claim (which was later scrubbed from the New York Times’ website) that 1619 is the year of “our true founding”—not 1620 when the Pilgrims landed at Plymouth and planted the seed of our democracy that would ripen in 1776 when we declared our independence.
+Most of the criticism has focused on the Project’s controversial claim (which was later scrubbed from the New York Times’ website) that 1619 is the year of “our true founding,” not 1620 when the Pilgrims landed at Plymouth and planted the seed of our democracy that ripened in 1776.

 In a Times op-ed rebutting the critics, Nicholas Guyatt argues that “the 1619 Project radically challenges a core narrative of American history” by refuting the notion that “the story of the United States [is] a gradual unfolding of freedom.”
 Instead, the Project’s authors “describe a nation in which racism is persistent and protean.
 White supremacy shapeshifts through the nation’s history, finding new forms to continue the work of subjugation and exclusion.”

-In other words, the New York Times thinks Abraham Lincoln got it wrong when he said our nation was “conceived in Liberty.”
-The 1619 Project thinks we were conceived in racism.
+In other words, they think Abraham Lincoln got it wrong when he said our nation was “conceived in Liberty.”
+They think it was conceived in racism.

 And now there is a push to incorporate the 1619 Project into school curriculums to assist the woke revisionists who are already hard at work rewriting our history one school kid at a time, just as they’ve been busy for years now “reframing” the history of the Pilgrims and Thanksgiving.